HOW CLIMBING SHOES ARE RESOLED: INTRO

 TIPS FOR PROPER CLIMBING SHOE CARE

-- To preserve the glue holding the rand and sole to the rest of your shoe, keep them out of the heat as much as possible.
+- To preserve the glue holding the rand and sole to the rest of your shoe, keep them out of heat as much as possible.
 That means no more tossing them into the back of your car and forgetting about them.

 - Clean them before you climb.
 That maximizes friction and reduces wear.